Jean-Paul Rodrigue (2013), New York:

 much larger ships of today spend less than a couple of days in port.

-A modern container ship requires approximately 750 man/hours to be loaded
+A panamax container ship requires approximately 750 man/hours to be loaded

 and unloaded.
 Prior to containerization it would have required 24,000

 man/hours to handle the same volume of cargo.
 The rail industry too

 has benefited from the container, which permits trains to be assembled

 in freight yards in a matter of hours instead of days.
 Many

 expands their productivity and lowers their labor costs.
 Still,

 Reduced terminal costs have had a major impact on transportation